VCU Graduate Admissions Application Process

 For the personal statement on the VCU Graduate School application, please follow these directions:

-The Value Added Essay must be submitted in the personal statement area of the VCU Graduate School Application AND sent as a printable attachment (pdf or MS Word) via email directly to the MSOT Graduate Admissions Committee at firstname.lastname@example.org with the subject line "Valued Added Essay."
+The Value Added Essay must be submitted as a printable attachment (pdf or MS Word) via email directly to the MSOT Graduate Admissions Committee at firstname.lastname@example.org with the subject line "Valued Added Essay."

 Be sure to put your full name and your OTCAS identification number on the document as a header.
 Name and save the file as "Your first Initial_(underscore)Last Name_(underscore)Value_(underscore)Added_(underscore)Essay."
 For example, E_Smith_Value_Added_Essay.
 This file will be added to your OTCAS application for online review by the Graduate Admissions Committee.
 A correctly named file will prevent errors transferring 300 plus files to the appropriate OTCAS application.